brandur/sorg/content/drafts/postgres-atomicity.md

 > from magic.

-The boundaries of Postgres are sufficiently opaque that it can be reliably treated as a black box, but to me, how it does what it does is magic.
-It was time to peer behind the curtain.
+The boundaries of Postgres are sufficiently opaque that it can be reliably treated as a black box, but to a layman like me, how it does what it does has always been magic.

-This article looks into how Postgres keeps the books on its transactions, how they're committed atomically, and some high-level concepts that are key to understanding it all.
+This article looks into how Postgres keeps the books on its transactions, how they're committed atomically, and some concepts that are key to understanding it all.
 A word of warning before we begin: the Postgres source code is a little overwhelming, so I've glossed over a few details to make reading more digestible.

 ## Managing concurrent access (#mvcc)